 You will know your capabilities and workplace better than anyone.
 Having thought about the work adjustments detailed above, it is a good idea for you to write down your suggestions so that you have a clear proposal to discuss with your boss; a return to work plan.

 Contact Occupational Health

-If your workplace has an occupational health department then you may be asked to see an occupational health advisor or another member of the occupational health team such as an occupational therapist before you return.
+If your workplace has an occupational health department then you may be asked to see an occupational health advisor or another member of the occupational health team.
 Their aim is to keep you healthy and safe while in work and manage any risks to your health in the workplace.
 You can then discuss your proposed return to work plan with occupational health and they can liaise with your manager.